ThunderStruct/ACM-Scoreboard/README.md

     - Light green: at least 1 correct submission
     - Dark green: first submission of a sepcific problem

   - The scoreboard table wrapper is draggable (enable/disable this feature using the hotkey `d`).
-This feature was added to help with projectors' misalignment and similar cases.
+This feature was added to help with projectors' misalignment and similar cases

 ## Tools